This document points to resources to assist students, faculty and staff in working and learning remotely.

-For a list of Internet service providers in Wisconsin, as well as financial resources for obtaining services, please see Remote Working and Learning - Home Internet Guide.
+For a list of Internet service providers in Wisconsin, as well as financial resources for obtaining services, please see Remote Working and Learning - Home Internet Service Providers Guide.

 When working remotely, safety and security are of the utmost importance.
 Please be sure to keep your operating system up to date, use Antivirus software, enable your firewall, use strong passwords, and enable multi-factor authentication.
 For further details on how to stay safe while working remotely please see this document: How to Stay Safe Online While Accessing Campus Remotely.

 The Office of Cybersecurity recommends downloading these free anti-virus software options: Endpoint Security - Cybersecurity Roadmap & Recommended Antivirus Solutions

 Use WiscVPN - GlobalProtect to create a secure connection between your computer and campus.

 |Windows||WiscVPN - Installing the GlobalProtect Client (Windows)||WiscVPN - Troubleshooting the PaloAlto GlobalProtect Client (Windows)|